Joey Barton: Return to Queens Park Rangers

-Barton returned to QPR for the 2013–14 Championship season.
+Barton returned to QPR for the 2013–14 Championship season, despite posting a series of tweets on 9 April 2013 affirming he would not play for the club again.
 During a match at Burnley in October, a plastic bottle thrown from the stands hit Barton on the head.
 He was sent off in QPR's 1–0 home defeat to Leicester City on 21 December 2013, receiving two yellow cards in quick succession for fouling and then throwing the ball in dissent at Gary Taylor-Fletcher.
-He started for QPR as they beat Derby County 1–0 in the 2014 Championship play-off Final at Wembley Stadium on 24 May, a result that saw the club promoted back to the Premier League at the first attempt.
+He started for QPR as they beat Derby County 1–0 in the 2014 Championship play-off final at Wembley Stadium on 24 May, a result that saw the club promoted back to the Premier League at the first attempt.

 On 21 February 2015, Barton received the ninth red card of his career in the 32nd minute of a match against Hull City after swinging at Tom Huddlestone's groin following a foul by Darnell Furlong.
 Chris Ramsey suggested that Barton, who would miss the club's next three home matches as a result, would return to anger management therapy following the incident.
 In May 2015, Queens Park Rangers announced the release of Barton in the summer of 2015.

 On 10 August 2015, following his release from Queens Park Rangers, West Ham United were reportedly confident of signing Barton.
 Two days later, their co-chairman David Gold confirmed that the deal was off after reported protests from some fans unhappy at the prospect of Barton turning out for the Hammers.